-The Owner(s) must appoint the Principal Certifier.
-The Principal Certifier must check that the required insurances are in place before the commencement of building work.
-The Principal Contractor (builder) must provide the Owners with a certificate of insurance evidencing the contract of insurance under the Home Building Act 1989 for the residential building work.
+The Owner(s) must appoint the PCA.
+The PCA must check that Home Building Act insurance is in place before the commencement of building work.
+The Principal Contractor (Builder) must provide the Owners with a certificate of insurance evidencing the contract of insurance under the Home Building Act 1989 for the residential building work.
+Standard Condition: K5